danomatika/ofxAppUtils/README.md

 * ofxParticleSystem: an auto manager for ofxParticles
 * ofxBitmapString: a stream interface for ofDrawBitmapString

-All ofBaseApp & ofxiPhoneApp callbacks are handled down to the scene level.
+All ofBaseApp & ofxiOSApp callbacks are handled down to the scene level.

 Installation
 ------------